Dotneteer/spectnetide/README.md

 4. You can define detailed memory map for an app to designate parts that should be displayed as Z80 disassembly, __.defb__ or __defw__ directives.

+# Wiki

+For nitty-gritty details, you can take a look at the [project Wiki](https://github.com/Dotneteer/spectnetide/wiki).

 # Screenshots

 Here are a few screenshots with brief explanations to let you get a bit more rundown about this project.